cannibalChipper/eac3to-repack/README.md

 # eac3to-repack

 > **Note**
 > This is an unofficial release.
+Original is here https://forum.doom9.org/showthread.php?t=125966

 As of v3.36, libDcaDec was updated to `0.2.0` in the official eac3to.
 The only changes in this compared to the official one are: